-- The proposed development includes one two-way access to Argyle Avenue.
+The proposed development includes one two-way access to Argyle Avenue.
 Curbs will be depressed and continuous across the proposed access.
-The design of the proposed access meets most relevant provisions of the City's Private Approach By-Law (PABL) and Zoning By-Law (ZBL), and the Transportation Association of Canada (TAC)'s Geometric Design Guide for Canadian Roads. - Section 107(1)(c) of the ZBL identifies that any drive aisles serving parking spaces within a parking garage must have a minimum width of 6.0m.
-This requirement is met in all locations where parking spaces are proposed.
-A section of the parking garage has a width of less than 6.0m, but this section is adjacent to rooms for bike storage and garbage collection on one side, and a vestibule accessing the elevators and stairwells.
+The design of the proposed access meets most relevant provisions of the City's Private Approach By-Law (PABL) and Zoning By-Law (ZBL), and the Transportation Association of Canada (TAC)'s Geometric Design Guide for Canadian Roads.

-Section 25(p) of the PABL identifies a minimum separation requirement of 3m between a private approach and the nearest property line, as measured at the street line.
+- Section 107(1)(c) of the ZBL identifies that any drive aisless serving parking spaces within a parking garage must have a minimum width of 6.0m.
+This requirement is generally met, however there is a section adjacent to the vestibule accessing the elevators and stairwells are located where the drive aisle is less than 6.0m.
+Turning movements illustrate that vehicles can circulate between the two parking levels. - Section 25(1)(p) of the PABL identifies a minimum separation requirement of 3m between a private approach and the nearest property line, as measured at the street line.
 The proposed access is located approximately 2.1m from the western property line, and therefore it is requested that this requirement be waived.
 An existing coniferous tree on the neighbouring property at 258 Argyle Avenue will be removed and replaced with a deciduous tree.
 Maintained pruning of the new deciduous tree will allow for clear sightlines to eastbound pedestrians on the south sidewalk of Argyle Avenue.
-It should be noted that sightlines to pedestrians will also improve at the existing access to 258 Argyle Avenue.
+It should be noted that sightlines to pedestrians will also improve at the existing access to 258 Argyle Avenue. - Section 25(1)(t) of the PABL identifies a requirement that any private approach serving a parking area with fewer than 50 parking spaces shall not have a grade exceeding 2% for the first 6m inside the property line.
+The proposed private approach has a maximum grade of 2.3% within the first 6m (descending toward the roadway), which marginally exceeds the requirement.
+A waiver of this requirement is requested, as this grade is not anticipated to create a traffic hazard or sightline concerns.
+Beyond the first 6m inside the property line, the proposed parking garage ramp has a grade of 17.1% with 8% transition slopes at either end.